ammarkh95/QA_Project_Code_Submission/README.md

 In absence of real hardware, the firmware behavior is mocked with a Python class that interface with the test framework to demonstrate the logic and execution workflow of automated test cases.

-The Python module `thermal_control_sim_server.py` implements a server process based on Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.connection) module.
-The server process will act as the firmware recieving commands over UART from the test setup (i.e. client) and replying back to it.
-During the test run the test framework will connect to the exposed server process and interact with it to verify the expected logic.
+The Python module `thermal_control_sim_server.py` implements a simplified simulator class.
+During the test run the test framework will interact with **ThermalControlSimulator** class to verify the test cases written in Robot framework textual form.

-The server simulation process will accept the following messages strucutre:
+The simulation class will accept the following messages strucutre:
   - "GET" <"Parameter Name"> (e.g. TEMPERATURE; TACHOMETER_RPM, PWM_OUTPUT_DUTY)
   - "SET" <"Parameter Name"> (e.g. TARGET_TEMPERATURE, PWM_OUTPUT_DUTY)
   - "TRIGGER_FAULT" <"FAULT ERROR CODE"> (e.g. FAULT FAN FEEDBACK ERROR)